Analysis: Linebacker looms as one of the most intriguing positions to watch for Seahawks

 It’s a stat that makes sense if you’ve been following the Seahawks relatively closely, but still seems a little jarring when read — since 2011, only one player drafted in the first round by Seattle has become a full-time starter in his rookie season.

-Of course, a big part of that is Seattle’s penchant for trading out of the first round — the Seahawks have made just five first-round picks since 2011, including linebacker Jordyn Brooks in April.
+Of course, a big part of that is Seattle’s penchant for trading out of the first round — the Seahawks have made just five first-round selections since 2011, including linebacker Jordyn Brooks in April.

 Seattle’s first three first-round picks in the Pete Carroll/John Schneider era, which began in 2010, all became immediate starters — safety Earl Thomas and left tackle Russell Okung in 2010 and guard James Carpenter in 2011.